 Assos said the new line was in development from soon after S5 was introduced.
 An eight-man research & development team, along with high-milage in-house test riders and a regional gran fondo team, were key in testing and developing new liner designs, new cuts and new fabrics.
 The company said innovations in the new line are protected by eight patents.

-While Assos managers insist they aim to develop the best possible products and let the retail prices fall where they may, they are aware of a responsibility — to their sales reps and bikeshop salesmen if nobody else — to explain why their products cost as much as they do.
+While Assos managers insist they aim to develop the best possible products and let the retail prices fall where they may, they are aware of a responsibility — to their sales reps and bikeshop salesmen if to nobody else — to explain why their products cost as much as they do.
 They also must be able to explain price differences between four bib models that externally appear almost identical.

 "I can justify this cost — it's not just Assos making huge profits," R&D director Omar Visentin confidently told the journalists before going through the S7 line last week.
 (Assos employees also like to point out that although a $519 bib sounds expensive, it probably can improve a ride more than a similarly priced carbon stem or other component.)